IP-Specialist/GSEC/README.md

 Welcome to the **GIAC Security Essentials (GSEC) Certification Course Repository** — a complete learning hub designed for cybersecurity learners, IT professionals, and certification candidates.

-This repository combines **structured course content + hands-on cybersecurity labs (step-by-step)** to help learners build strong foundational and practical skills aligned with the GSEC certification exam.
+This repository combines **hands-on cybersecurity labs (step-by-step)** to help learners build strong foundational and practical skills aligned with the GSEC certification exam.

 It bridges the gap between **theory and real-world cybersecurity practice**, covering essential domains such as networking, cloud security, cryptography, Linux, Windows, and incident response.